OctopusDeploy/docs/docs/getting-started/managing-octopus-subscriptions.md

 Inviting users to Direct access:

-1. Navigate to your Cloud Instance.
+1. Navigate to your Cloud instance.
 2. Click **ACCESS CONTROL** in the left sidebar.
 3. Click **INVITE USER**.
 4. Enter the user’s details and click **INVITE**.

 The invited user will receive an email to accept the invitation.

-Note: The user wont be added to the Octopus Deploy product until they sign into Octopus for the first time.
-Upon signing in, that user will be assigned to the “Everyone” group (if a Cloud User) or the “Octopus Managers” group (if a Cloud Owner).
+Note: The user is only added to the Octopus Deploy product after they sign into Octopus for the first time.
+After signing in, that user gets assigned to the "Everyone" group (if they're a Cloud User) or the "Octopus Managers" group (if they're a Cloud Owner).

 ### Changing user roles

-To change a user’s role you must remove that user’s access and then re-invite them into the role you would like them to have.
+To change a user’s role, you must remove that user’s access and then re-invite them to the role you want them to have.

 ### Deleting users